JonathanYiv/hangman/README.md

 4. If I were to add more features, I would probably have the script display a list of saved games and their respective word lengths when prompted to save/load a game.
 However, my desire to keep pushing foward is stronger.

 5. All in all, this was a fun project that was low to moderately challenging, but very exciting in terms of using serialization to 'save' the state of the game.

+6. ALSO, for SOME REASON, even though I changed my Sublime Text 3 Tab Settings to make a Tab equivalent to 2 Spaces, when I upload to Github, it reverts to a full tab.
+I will try to find a fix...